Try out this simple method for Baked Pork Tenderloin that is packed with big garlic and herb flavor.

 - 1 Tbsp. olive oil

-- In the bowl of a mini food processor* add butter, 1 tablespoon of the mustard, parsley, rosemary, garlic, ½ teaspoon of the salt, and pepper.
+- In the bowl of a mini food processor* add butter, 1 tablespoon of the mustard, parsley, rosemary (if using), garlic, ½ teaspoon of the salt, and pepper.
 Cover and pulse on high until ingredients are well minced.

 - Transfer 2 tablespoons of the butter mixture to a small bowl; set aside.